JREAM/config-ubuntu/README.md

 [(Back to top)](#table-of-contents)

-# Installation Packages

-Login to your Linux user and go to your **home** directory,

-    cd ~

-Run these commands and tweak them as needed.
-The `-y` flag installs without a prompt.
-Run these commands from the terminal.

-    sudo apt-get update && sudo apt-get upgrade

-## Dot Files
+# Dot Files
-Here are some shortcuts for the dotfiles:
+Here are some shortcuts for the dotfiles if you use them:

 | Shortcut | Action |
 |----------|--------|